ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-gb.md

 section: Network management
 ---

-**Last updated 2021/12/16**
+**Last updated 16th December 2021**

 ## Objective

-OVH allows you to associate a virtual MAC address with an IP address, so that you can set up virtual machines with a bridge configuration on your server.
+OVHcloud allows you to associate a virtual MAC address with an IP address, so that you can set up virtual machines with a bridge configuration on your server.

 **This guide will show you how to create a virtual MAC address and assign it to a failover IP address.**